Search for a timber, Application or Project

 View all faqs

-Does Australian Oak engineered flooring have a warranty?
+Does ASH's engineered timber flooring have a warranty?

-A 25 year structural warranty and a 15 year wear warranty are provided with Australian Oak Engineered Flooring.
+Yes.
+Our engineered flooring has 25-year structural warranty and 15-year wear warranty.
 View the warranty and installation guide in more detail here.

-How do I maintain my Australian Oak engineered timber flooring?
+How do I maintain my engineered timber flooring?

-Firstly, we recommend you read the Vestings oil maintenance instructions and the Installation and Maintenance guide.
+Firstly, we recommend you read the engineered flooring care and maintenance guide.

 Once read through, here are some additional tips that will assist with the recommendations outlined in the document above:

-2. After dirt/dust removal, use a spray bottle (either, mop-mounted or hand-held) containing a mixture of the Vesting Wax & Clean concentrate and water (mixed as noted on label) to mist, or lightly “spritz” the floor.
-This cleaner is specifically designed for LED-cured hardwax oil finishes; in addition to cleaning the floor, it adds a small amount of wax to further optimise coating life.
-The Vesting Wax & Clean concentrate is provided in your maintenance kits and can be purchased separately from Oslek in 1-litre or 2.5-litre containers.
+2. After dirt/dust removal, use a spray bottle (either mop-mounted or hand-held) containing Guardian Surface Care (a pre-mixed version of Guardian Soap) to mist, or lightly “spritz” the floor.
+This cleaner is specifically designed for LED-cured hardwax oil finishes.
 Clean a section of the floor at a time, working along the boards in the grain direction to remove any marks and collect any missed grit.
 Best cleaning results are achieved by frequent rinsing of the microfiber pad in water to continually remove any lifted dirt and grit.
 It is most important not to over-wet the timber floors, nor to allow moisture to remain on a timber floor for any period.
 After floor cleaning is completed, the damp mop should either be thoroughly rinsed with clean water, or better still, washed in a washing machine ready for the next use.

-3. Depending on how your floor is used, in the first year we recommend applying a layer of Maintenance Oil (supplied in your Maintenance Kit) to your floor 2 to 4 times a year.
+3. Depending on how your floor is used, in the first year we recommend applying a layer of Maintenance Oil (supplied in your Maintenance Kit) to your floor two to four times a year.
 This nourishes the floor and maintains the top layer.
-Before applying the Maintenance Oil, clean the floor with the Intensive Cleaner first.
-Ensure you read the instructions on the label before applying Maintenance Oil!
+Before applying the Maintenance Oil, clean the floor with the Guardian Surface Care first.
+Ensure you read the instructions on the label before applying Maintenance Oil.
 When cleaning and maintaining your floor, shallow and deep scratches will become visible.
-The best way to remove some persistent spots is to use a slightly damp cloth with Intensive Cleaner.
-Do not scrub too forcefully, however, because this will leave a rough spot.
-Use Maintenance Oil to patch up the rough spot, if necessary.
+The best way to remove some persistent spots is to use a slightly damp cloth with Guardian Surface Care.
+Do not scrub too forcefully however, because this will leave a rough spot.
+Use Maintenance Oil to patch up the rough spot if necessary.

 It is advisable to immediately patch up a rough spot using Maintenance Oil.
 Apply this oil with a lint-free cloth and then allow it to dry for at least 6 hours.